kiralenz/keeprising/README.md

 * in the beginning no config/config.json  was created -> maybe include a way to have a start page which asks the user to put in some credentials and store them automaticall
 * blackcellmagic was not installed via .yml file
 * PATH is not dynamic, so I had to change it
-* pre-create the data  folder and add it without content to github
+* pre-create the data  folder and add it without content to github -> wip